blochbeata/pubmap/README.md

 -- english --

-Pub Map - final project for Back-End Developer: Python course.
+Pub Map - final project for 'Back-End Developer: Python' course.
 Web application based on Django Framework, working on Google Maps API, PostgreSQL database, JavaScript, Bootstrap library, HTML and CSS.
 Application is for users who would add their views on occupancy of pubs, also showing pubs' location and details based on data from Google API.